JHUAPL/DistMaker/README.md

 Note, you will have to edit the script, ./tools/buildRelease, so that the variables antPath and jdkPath are relative to your system.

+In addition, if DistMaker is to build compressed DMG files you will need to get a copy of the libdmg-hfsplus software.
+That software is located at:

+&nbsp;&nbsp;&nbsp;&nbsp;https://github.com/fanquake/libdmg-hfsplus

+You would then need to update the file ./script/appleUtils.py, and change the compressCmd to reflect the location to the actual dmg executable.
+This executable does the actual compression.

 ## Legal Notice
 DistMaker utilizes a number of copyrighted products.